Why Most SEO Revenue Reports Lie (And How SKU-Level Attribution Fixes It)

 Connecting Search Queries to Specific Products Sold

-Linking search behavior to actual products requires joining three data sources: session-level analytics, transaction records, and margin databases.
+Linking search behavior to actual products requires joining three data sources, session-level analytics, transaction records, and margin databases.
 In GA4, start with the ecommerce.purchase event stream, which captures transaction IDs, SKUs, quantities, and revenue per item.
 Export this to BigQuery for flexible querying.
 Adobe Analytics users can pull product string data from the products variable in Data Warehouse requests, parsing delimiters to isolate SKU identifiers.

 The technical challenge is session-to-transaction mapping.
 GA4’s User ID and Client ID create the bridge between organic search landing pages (captured in session_traffic_source fields) and subsequent purchase events within the measurement window.
 Write SQL joins that connect ga_session_id to transaction_id, then explode item arrays to get one row per SKU sold.
 Filter for source/medium containing “organic” or “google/organic” to isolate search-driven conversions.
+(One housewares brand I worked with lost about 11% of their organic purchase rows to ID stitching gaps before we added a fallback hash on email plus order timestamp.
+Worth checking yours.)

 Next, enrich transaction data with margin information.
 Most businesses maintain SKU-level cost data in ERPs, inventory systems, or spreadsheets.
 Export a lookup table with fields like sku_id, unit_cost, wholesale_price, and category.
 Join this to your transaction table on SKU to calculate per-item profit (revenue minus cost).
 For variable costs like shipping or payment processing, either allocate proportionally by order value or append as separate line items.